Western Sahara conflict

-Background
+History

 Spanish Sahara

 In 1884, Spain claimed a protectorate over the coast from Cape Bojador to Cape Blanc.
 Later, the Spanish extended their area of control.
 In 1958, Spain merged the previously separate districts of Saguia el-Hamra (in the north) and Río de Oro (in the south) to form the province of Spanish Sahara.

 Raids and rebellions by the indigenous Sahrawi population kept the Spanish forces out of much of the Spanish-claimed territory for a long time.
 Ma al-Aynayn the Saharan pro-Moroccan caïd of Tindouf and Smara named by the Moroccan sultan started an uprising against the French in 1910 in response to French attempts to expand their influence and control in North-West Africa.
 Ma al-Aynayn died in October 1910, and his son El Hiba succeeded him.
 El Hiba's forces were defeated during a failed campaign to conquer Marrakesh, and in retaliation French colonial forces destroyed the holy city of Smara in 1913.
 The city was promptly rebuilt, and Sahrawi resistance continued for the following twenty years.
 The rebellious territory was finally subdued in 1934, after joint Spanish and French forces destroyed Smara for a second time.
 In 1956, the Ifni War, initiated by the Moroccan Army of Liberation, marked renewed conflict in the region; after two years of war, the Spanish forces regained control, again with French aid.
 However, unrest lingered among the region's population, and in 1967 the Harakat Tahrir arose to challenge Spanish rule peacefully.
 After the events of the Zemla Intifada in 1970, when Spanish police forcibly disbanded the organization and "disappeared" its founder, Muhammad Bassiri, Sahrawi nationalism again swung towards militarism.